Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

  ## General Information

-The aim of this project is to run an analysis over the Science and Technology project funding awarded by the Chilean State between the years 1982 to 2022.
+The aim of this project is to run an analysis over the Science and Technology funding awarded by the Chilean State between the years 1982 to 2022.
 I expect to run descriptive and exploratory analysis over the data, which was collected from the [OBSERVA](observa.minciencia.gob.cl) platform of the chilean Ministry of Science.
 I expect to condense my findings in a dashboard made using Tableau for proper visualization.

  ## Scope